Tempe St. Luke’s Hospital’s Bariatric Surgery Program Earns Center of Excellence from Optum, Again

 Tempe St. Luke’s Hospital’s Bariatric program is also proud to be accredited as a Comprehensive Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®), a joint Quality Program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).
 The MBSAQIP® accreditation is recognized as the “gold standard” for bariatric surgical programs.
 The MBSAQIP Standards, Optimal Resources for Metabolic and Bariatric Surgery, ensure that metabolic and bariatric patients receive multidisciplinary medical care, which improves patient outcomes and long-term success.
 MBSAQIP-Accredited centers offer preoperative and postoperative care designed specifically for patients with obesity.

-"Achieving this designation will increase our access to care for those suffering from the disease of obesity,” said Dr. Robert Schuster, Medical Director, Metabolic and Bariatric Surgery at Tempe St. Luke’s Hospital.
-“As a multi-accredited hospital, patients can be confident in their choice to have surgery here, knowing they are receiving top-notch care where we put the patient at the center of everything we do".
+“Earning this distinction for a second year in a row will allow our program the ability to reach even more members of our community suffering from the disease of obesity,” said Dr. Nicholas Harrel, Medical Director, Metabolic and Bariatric Surgery at Tempe St. Luke’s Hospital.
+“As a multi-accredited hospital, patients can be confident in their choice to have surgery here, knowing they are receiving top-notch care where we put the patient at the center of everything we do”.

 The Centers for Disease Control and Prevention (CDC) estimates about 93 million adults in the United States are affected by obesity and that number continues to increase.
 Obesity-related comorbidities, which include type II diabetes, heart disease, stroke, and certain cancers, are estimated to add $342 billion dollars in related health care cost each year.
 Metabolic and bariatric surgery has proven to be effective in the reduction of comorbid conditions related to obesity.
 Working together, the ACS and the ASMBS have developed accreditation standards for metabolic and bariatric surgery to assist patients with obesity in identifying centers that provide optimal patient care.